-During September 2018, NOIDA had served a writ of demand for an amount of Rs 3.69 crores, in relation to revenue from advertising on the NOIDA side of the DND Flyway and an additional demand (during December 2018 and April 2019) aggregating Rs.
-4.76 crores, towards arrears of licence fee.
-The Company had requested NOIDA to keep both the demands in abeyance, since the matter had been referred to Arbitration by NOIDA and, further, no action could be taken against the Company due to the moratorium granted in view of the NCLAT order dated October 15, 2018.
+During September 2018, NOIDA had served a writ of demand for an amount of Rs 3.69 crores, in relation to revenue from advertising on the NOIDA side of the DND Flyway and an additional demand (during December 2018 and April 2019) aggregating Rs 4.76 crores towards arrears of licence fee.
+The Company had requested NOIDA to keep both the demands in abeyance since the matter had been referred to Arbitration by NOIDA and further no action could be taken against the Company due to the moratorium granted in view of the NCLAT order dated October 15, 2018.

-- (vii) On March 22, 2022, EDMC has unilaterally issued a letter towards revision/termination/rescindment of existing MoU dated August 27, 2019, which is valid upto August 2024.
-The Company has, however, requested EDMC to consider the extension of the MOU or entering into a fresh MoU on mutually agreed terms. - (viii) Certain other matters relating to project lands, erection of advertising structure, exemption to armed forces personnel from paying toll etc. are under litigation.
-However, based on the legal opinion, the Company believes that there is a reasonable probability of success in the matters and that there will be no impact on the financial position of the Company. - (ix) Five employees (whose services were terminated by the Subsidiary Company) have filed complaints against their removal to Labour department.
-The Company is pursuing the matter with the department.
-Based on discussion with legal counsel, the management is of the view that there is reasonable certainty of success and there will not be any impact on the financial position of the Company. - 37 There are no amounts outstanding as payable to any enterprise covered under the Micro, Small and Medium Enterprises Development Act, 2006.
+- (vi) In terms of the License Agreement dated August 23,2018 and November 1,2018 and addendums thereto dated July 1,2019, entered into with the erstwhile Licensee, the Company has terminated the said Contract as per the provisions thereof.
+Simultameously tender has been floated for selection of Licensee for display of advertisement on DND Flyway.
+The erstwhile Licensee has initiated an Arbitration against the Company.
+The matter was heard by the Learned Arbitrator on December 6,2022, December 9,2022, December15,2022, January 21,2023, February 13,2023, March 3,2023, March 11,2023 and May 4,2023 and has now been posted for hearing on July 7,2023.
+Company also challenged one of the orders of the Ld Arbitrator requiring the company to deposit Rs 5 crores with the Arbitrator and has got favourable order from the Hon'ble HC of Delhi. - (vii) Certain other matters relating to project lands, erection of advertising structure, exemption to armed forces personnel from paying toll etc. are under litigation.
+However based on the legal opinion, the Company believes that there is reasonable probability of success in the matters and that there will be no impact on the financial position of the Company. - (viii) Five employees (whose services were terminated by the subsidiary company) have filed complaints against their removal to Labour department.
+The subsidiary is pursuing the matter with the department.
+Based on discussion with legal counsel, the management is of the view that there is reasonable certainty of success and there will not be any impact on the financial position of the Company. - 34 There are no amounts outstanding as payable to any enterprise covered under the Micro, Small and Medium Enterprises Development Act, 2006.